 Internally, this works similar to views because the check for privileges is executed in the name of the script owner.
 Because of that, the details are completely encapsulated (the access to adapter scripts and the credentials to the external system).

 If you don't want to grant full access for a virtual schema but only for certain tables, you can do that by the following alternatives:

 - Views: Instead of granting direct access to the virtual schema you can also create views on that data and provide indirect access for certain users.

 - Logic within the adapter script: It is possible to solve the requirement in the adapter script.
-For example, in the Exasol's published JDBC adapter, there is a parameter TABLE_FILTER that you can use to define a list of tables that should be visible (for details, see https://github.com/exasol/virtual-schemas).
+For example,you can use the parameter TABLE_FILTER to define a list of tables that should be visible (for details, see https://github.com/exasol/virtual-schemas).
 If this virtual schema property is not defined, then all available tables are visible.